strimzi/kafka-access-operator/packaging/helm-charts/helm3/strimzi-access-operator/README.md

 ### Installing the Chart

-To install the chart with the release name `my-strimzi-drain-cleaner`:
+To install the chart with the release name `my-strimzi-access-operator`:

 ```bash
 $ helm install my-strimzi-access-operator oci://quay.io/strimzi-helm/strimzi-access-operator